Splints: Treatment

 The horse should have a reduced workload for 1–3 weeks.
 If a trainer does not decrease the workload sufficiently, and the splint bone continues to receive concussion, the injury is likely to continue or worsen.
 Light exercise on soft ground is best for a horse with splints, as work can help encourage the needed bone growth to heal the splint.
 Those trainers concerned with the cosmetic appearance of their horse usually prefer to hand-walk twice daily and keep the animal stalled until the splint is resolved, eliminating the chance that the splint will accidentally be knocked during work and the swelling increased.

 Several days of cold therapy, sweats, and NSAIDs can help a "hot" splint.
 NSAIDs can help reduce the inflammation and help the bone growth by doing so.
 However, none of these treatments are incredibly effective.
 The most important factor is time.
 Counter-irritants, which increase inflammation, only hinder the formation of bone and can actually prolong the healing process.

 Surgery to remove the fractured end of the splint bone, particularly in the lower third, is typically successful.
 However, surgical removal of the bone growth in large splints, performed by chiseling it away, usually does not produce satisfying results.
 Often, bone growth is stimulated by the surgery, and the size of the splint is increased.
 Only about a third of the time is surgery at all successful.

 Prognosis

 Prognosis is excellent in uncomplicated cases.
 The horse will be able to return to full work once the inflammation and pain ceases.
 Although the horse usually recovers quite quickly, horses with "blind splints" may take longer because there may be impingement on the suspensory ligament.
-The calcification of the splint is usually a permanent blemish, though over a period of many years, the excess calcification may be reabsorbed to some degree, occasionally to the point that the splint is no longer visible.
+The ossification of the splint is usually a permanent blemish, though over a period of many years, the excess ossification may be remodeled to varying degrees, occasionally to the point that the splint is no longer visible.